jeremylu43/jeremylu43.github.io/_posts/2025-10-07-nba_excitement_part_2.md

 ---
 title: "Has the NBA regular season gotten less exciting?
-A Quantitative Analysis (Part 1)"
+Part 2: The impact of parity (or lack thereof)"
 date: 2025-10-07
 tags: [NBA, Basketball, Python, Web Scraping]
 excerpt: "October 07 2025: Has the NBA regular season gotten less exciting?
 Part 2: The impact of parity (or lack thereof)"